Strimzi can be upgraded to version 0.23.0 to take advantage of new features and enhancements, performance improvements, and security options.

 Manual upgrades to custom resources

-Instead of using the API conversion tool to update custom resources to v1beta2
+Instead of using the API conversion tool to update custom resources to v1beta2, you can manually update each custom resource to use v1beta2:

 Update the other custom resources that apply to your deployment: